OracleCPS/GGMicroservices/workshops/gg/README.md

 # Lab 8	Data Transformations

-- Demonstrate use of Oracle GoldenGate Microservices for transformation capabilities like column concatenating, data masking and use of tokens
+- Demonstrate use of Oracle GoldenGate Microservices for transformation capabilities like column concatenating, data masking and use of environment variables/tokens

 # Lab 9	Performance Metrics